oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/avatar.md

 ## Square

-Change the border-radius of the entire component to `0%` with the `square` props making it completely square
+Change the border-radius of the entire component to `0%` with the `square` property making it completely square

 </card>